 Then swung back around and took another.

 Both are shot wide open.
-Apparently you can change the aperture settings on these cameras I hear.
+Apparently you can change the aperture settings on these lenses I hear.
+(Only ever happens on film or if digital top shutter speeds do not cut it.)
 While the second shot was not spot on this was taken on the fly and far better than I would have fared with my previous A7 cameras.
 After taking care to set the focal length for IBIS and a bit more practice I am very pleased.
 One caveat.
 You must use the EVF.
 Attempting to shoot from the hip using the back screen is not the best.
 Granted, at least in part, this may also be attributable to the instability of not holding the camera to my face.
 Sticking with the EVF is much better.
 And for tougher situations you can still zoom in to assist with critical focus.
 I mapped the zoom in to focus to the back AF ON button.
 Here are shots from a quick errand run last weekend.

 Alright.
 Back to where this post started.
 So what did Sony change with the focus peaking?

 Peaking algorithm something math something?
 I do not know.
 I am an Industrial Engineer not a magician.
 But it works.
 Through the viewfinder there is not much difference in use between the A7c and prior A7 models I used.
 But light it up red (My peaking color preference over the default white.) and you are good.
 And (Leica M adherents look away.) for me there are a couple of objective advantages (Everything loses to the M subjectively.) over an M Mount camera.
 Not of significance to a true M adherent but additional features add flexibility like: